Sebastian Biederlack

-Sebastian Biederlack (born 16 September 1981 in Hamburg) is a field hockey player from Germany, who was a member of the Men's National Team that won the bronze medal at the 2004 Summer Olympics in Athens, Greece.
+Sebastian Friedrich Felix Biederlack (born 16 September 1981 in Hamburg) is a field hockey player from Germany, who was a member of the Men's National Team that won the bronze medal at the 2004 Summer Olympics in Athens, Greece.

 The midfielder who played for German club Club an der Alster and Spanish club Club de Campo made his international senior debut for the national team on 10 July 1999 in a friendly against South Korea in Leipzig.
 As of 12 December 2005, Biederlack earned 139 caps for his native country, in which he scored eleven goals.

 He represented his native country at the 2008 Summer Olympics in Beijing, China.